 - Satvika i.e. Abhinay or expressions

 Dancers both sing and speak to the audience.
-The whole of this dance form is storytelling format, where some parts are spoken, some enacted, some expressed only through facial expressions.
+The whole of this dance form is storytelling format.
+Where some parts are spoken, some enacted, some expressed only through facial expressions.
 The dance also involves a Sutradhar or a storyteller who at times is supported by a couple of more people.
-There is a lot more focus on Abhinaya or expressions in Kuchipudi compared to other classical dance forms.
+There is a lot more focus on Abhinaya or expressions in this form of dance/performance compared to other classical dance forms.

 Originally, Kuchipudi dance used to be a group performance with various actors playing different parts.

 Costumes are an integral part of any dance drama.
-Kuchipudi performers it seems used to wear ornaments made of light wood.
+The performers of this form of dance, it seems used to wear ornaments made of light wood.
 In fact, most of the performing artists & their families used to carve their own ornaments.
 Just imagine how deeply they would be involved in their art to design the jewelry themselves.
-Now, of course, dancers wear the metal jewelry sourced from traditional jewelers.
+Now, of course, dancers wear metal jewelry sourced from traditional jewelers.

 Watching Students Perform

-The principal of the institute Sh Vedantam Ramalinga Sastry organized two performances for us by the students of Sri Siddhendra Yogi Kuchipudi Kala Peetham.
-First performance had two boys performing to live singing my the principal and his wife.
-The second performer performed on the Shiva Ashtakam and we were all lost in the swaying yet swift movements of the dancer.
+The principal of the institute Sh Vedantam Ramalinga Sastry organized two performances for us by the students.
+The first performance had two boys performing to live singing by the principal and his wife.
+The second performer performed on the Shiva Ashtakam.
+We were all lost in the swaying yet swift movements of the dancer.
 Since the students were performing at a very short notice they were in their daily wear.
 I missed the costumes.
 I could only imagine how beautiful would they look in the costumes and the right light.

-It is sad that such creative places like Kuchipudi are hardly known in India, while we should be proudly showcasing it to the world.
+It is sad to know that such creative places like this one are hardly known in India.
+While we should be proudly showcasing it to the world.
 How many places can boast to be a complete dancing village continuously for so long?
 I hope the students who have gained prominence in this performing art should talk about this village.

 The students and the teachers of the institute were so simple and humble.
 They offered us simple South Indian food on the banana leaf.
 Believe me, this was the tastiest food I had in a long time.

-After the institute, we headed to the village temple that is dedicated to Bala Tripura Sundari – the gram devi of Kuchipudi.
+After the institute, we headed to the village temple that is dedicated to Bala Tripura Sundari – the gram Devi of the village.
 However, our first stop was a small temple dedicated to Siddhendra Yogi.
 It is a small temple where Veena sits on top.